den-materials/data-modeling/readme.md

 SQL stands for Structured Query Language, and it's a language used to manage and get information from what are considered "relational" databases (we'll talk more about SQL next lesson).

 We call these "relational" because different models - or pieces of data - can be linked to other models, aka "related".
 Relational DB's store data in a "table", so we can think of it like a spreadsheet.
 The table holds all the data for one model, while the columns define what attributes that model has; we often call columns "attributes" or "fields".
-A row is an instance (remember instantiation?) like a unique copy of the blueprint that is our model, often called a record.
+A row is an instance, like a unique copy of the blueprint that is our model (often called a record).

 <figure>
   <img src="https://cloud.githubusercontent.com/assets/25366/8589355/2646c588-25ca-11e5-9f2d-3d3afe8b7817.png" alt="relational db">